seanwhs/Tutorials/NextJS/Greymatter-PDF/2-CSR.md

   const pendingRef = useRef<PendingResolvers>(new Map());

   useEffect(() => {
-    // `new URL(..., import.meta.url)` combined with `{ type: "module" }` is
+    // new URL(..., import.meta.url) combined with { type: "module" } is the
-    // the standard, bundler-friendly way to construct a Worker in a modern
+    // standard, bundler-friendly way to construct a Worker in a modern
     // Next.js / Turbopack project.
 Turbopack detects this exact pattern at
     // build time and bundles src/workers/pdf.worker.ts as its own separate
     // JavaScript file, then wires up the URL correctly for production.